you were born to be fit

 At Restored Strength, we believe in you, and we’ve developed a supportive, science-grounded system called SMART Community Fitness to help you reach your goals in fun, sustainable ways.

 SMART : The SMART Fitness Method is all about finding the best exercises and doing them in the best order and with the best frequency to maximize the time you spend in the gym.
-Each training session is designed to strengthen your whole body while building mobility, cardiovascular capacity, and endurance.
+Each workout is designed to strengthen your whole body while building mobility, cardiovascular capacity, and endurance.
 You’ll be sweaty at the end, but you won’t feel broken down or exhausted—our training sessions are designed to make you feel energized and great about all the cool stuff you can do!

 Community : At Restored Strength, you’re surrounded by like-minded people who want you to succeed!
 From our coaches who are excited to guide and support you to our members who are here to greet you, commiserate, joke around, and (social-distantly) high-five you, you’ll feel welcomed, supported and celebrated.

-Fitness : Fitness isn’t just about looking good.
+Fitness : Exercise isn’t just about looking good.
 It’s about being able to move your body with strength, grace, and energy, no matter your size, age, or injuries.
 It’s about being able to roll around on the floor with your kids or grandkids, to go for a long hike without feeling winded, to run up and down the stairs to the laundry room without worrying about hurting your knee, to wake up feeling your best.
 Looking good is just a bonus.

 By using our systems to change your nutrition + lifestyle habits and our S.M.A.R.T. sessions to build muscle + mobility while losing fat, you won’t just see results in the mirror—your whole life will improve.
 You’ll feel better in your body—and about your body.
 You’ll be able to do things you’d given up on—or things you’d never been able to do at all!